Poeschl/twitch-notifier/README.md

 # Twitch-Notifier

-A python script which posts a notification to my social media accounts on Mastodon and Twitter.
+A python script which posts a notification to my social media accounts.

+Supports:

+* Mastodon
+* Twitter
+* Discord

 ## Config